jeffbmartinez/howto/unixcli.md

 `-n`: See `head`, same usage.

 `-f`: Follow.
 This prints the last lines of a file, but continues to listen for any new lines appended to the file.
-This flag is extremely useful for monitoring logs in real time for running services. `tail` will continue to print the newly added contents of the file to the console until you hit ctrl-C or otherwise kill the `tail` process.
+This flag is extremely useful for monitoring logs in real time for running services. `tail` will continue to print the newly added contents of the file to stdout until you hit ctrl-C or otherwise kill the `tail` process.

 ### less

 A way to look through a text file without dumping all of it to the screen at once.
 This is useful for files that are too large to fit in a single screen height.
 Type 'q' to exit.
 Basic emacs navigation controls work inside less (ctrl-n, ctrl-p, etc).

 ## <a name="streams">Streams, pipes, and redirection</a>

+### Streams (stdin, stdout, stderr)

+### Pipe ( | )

+### Redirection

+**To new file or overwrite existing**

+**To new file or append to existing**

+**Use existing file as input to command**

+**Tee - Copies stdin contents to stdout as well as any files specified**

+- \> - Redirect to new file or overwrite existing
+- \>\> - Redirect to new file or append to existing
+- < - Read from existing file and use as input to command
+- tee - Copies stdin contents to stdout and any files specified

 ## <a name="help">Getting help</a>